beekeeper-studio/bks-ai-shell/README.md

-# Claude AI Assistant with LangChain
+# AI Assistant

-A browser-based AI assistant application built with Claude SDK and LangChain, featuring a modular architecture.
+A plugin for Beekeeper Studio

 ## Setup